What is diabetes?

 Note: This article addresses diabetes mellitus, not diabetes insipidus.
 Although the two share the same reference term "diabetes" (which means increased urine production), diabetes insipidus is much rarer and has a different underlying cause.

-Diabetes is a group of conditions linked by an inability to produce sufficient insulin and/or to respond to insulin.
+Diabetes is a group of conditions linked by an inability to produce enough insulin and/or to respond to insulin.
 This causes high blood glucose levels (hyperglycemia) and can lead to a number of acute and chronic health problems, some of them life-threatening.

-Glucose is the body's primary energy source.
-After a meal, carbohydrates usually are broken down into glucose and other simple sugars.
+People with diabetes are unable to process glucose, the body's primary energy source, effectively.
+Normally, after a meal, carbohydrates are broken down into glucose and other simple sugars.
 This causes blood glucose levels to rise and stimulates the pancreas to release insulin into the bloodstream.
 Insulin is a hormone produced by the beta cells in the pancreas.
 It regulates the transport of glucose into most of the body's cells and works with glucagon, another pancreatic hormone, to maintain blood glucose levels within a narrow range.

-Acute hyperglycemia can be a medical emergency.
+- A very high blood glucose level (acute hyperglycemia) can be a medical emergency.
 The body tries to rid the blood of excess glucose by flushing it out of the system with increased urination.
 This process can cause dehydration and upset the body's electrolyte balance as sodium and potassium are lost in the urine.
 With severe insulin deficiency, glucose is not available to the cells and the body may attempt to provide an alternate energy source by metabolizing fatty acids.
 This less efficient process leads to a buildup of ketones and upsets the body's acid-base balance, producing a state known as ketoacidosis.
 Left unchecked, acute hyperglycemia can lead to severe dehydration, loss of consciousness, and even death.

-Chronic high blood glucose can cause long-term damage to blood vessels, nerves, and organs throughout the body and can lead to other conditions such as kidney failure, loss of vision, strokes, cardiovascular disease and circulatory problems in the legs.
+Chronic high blood glucose can cause long-term damage to blood vessels, nerves, and organs throughout the body and can lead to other conditions such as kidney disease, loss of vision, strokes, cardiovascular disease, and circulatory problems in the legs.
 Damage from hyperglycemia is cumulative and may begin before a person is aware that he or she has diabetes.
-The sooner that the condition is detected and treated, the better the chances of minimizing complications.
+The sooner that the condition is detected and treated, the better the chances are of minimizing long-term complications.